TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 In typical microcontroller with embedded flash, to be able to perform FOTA, embedded flash size should be more than the double the size of application, because, at a time 2 copy of same application would be stored, in flash.
 One would be an active application and other would be different version of the application.
 However, this puts high constraint on embedded flash requirement and this requirement translates to increased BOM cost.
 Effectively, for an active application, available internal memory is half of total internal memory.

-With external flash solution with OpTI-Flash technology, entire internal memory can be used for active image of application.
+With external flash solution with OptiFlash technology technology, entire internal memory can be used for active image of application.
 For example, in AM263Px, internal RAM is 3.5MB of total internal memory.
 An active image of application can use entire internal memory and for new version image of application can be stored in external Flash.
 Therefore, when looking from typical microcontroller perspective, effective total memory available in AM263Px is alteast 7MB.

-However, because OpTI-Flash technology enables XIP, FOTA is difficult to be performed.
+However, because OptiFlash technology technology enables XIP, FOTA is difficult to be performed.
 External flash is connected to microcontroller over 8 data lines (OSPI) and on same data lines, both reads and writes would happen.
 And in FOTA, writes would be happening while XIP is going on.
 During writing, reading should be stopped which also mean that XIP needs to be stopped and this would have a huge impact on performance and increased complexity in system design.

 Although, FOTA is usually a very low priority task and XIP downtime can be managed in most situation.
-However, in case, XIP downtime is coming out to be critical, then RWW flash can be used with OpTI-Flash FOTA hardware accelerator.
+However, in case, XIP downtime is coming out to be critical, then RWW flash can be used with OptiFlash technology FOTA hardware accelerator.

 \imageStyle{optiflash_fota_rat_safe_sec_perf.png,width:50%}
-\image html optiflash_fota_rat_safe_sec_perf.png "FOTA hardware accelerator is added as part of OpTI-Flash to schedule reads and writes so as to minimize XIP downtime."
+\image html optiflash_fota_rat_safe_sec_perf.png "FOTA hardware accelerator is added as part of OptiFlash technology to schedule reads and writes so as to minimize XIP downtime."

 This role of this accelerator is to schedule reads and writes over same 8 data lines of OSPI.
 The aim of this hardware is to minimize XIP downtime.